Skip to main content

 What Is a Mobile Breakpoint?

-A mobile breakpoint is a screen width that triggers a layout shift.
-It tells your design when to switch from desktop layout (side-by-side columns) to mobile layout (stacked columns).
+A mobile breakpoint is a screen width that triggers a layout change.
+It tells your design when to switch between desktop and mobile layouts.

 • Screens narrower than the breakpoint use the mobile layout.